 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 When it comes to love and marriage, there’s an unfortunate truth: happily ever after isn’t guaranteed.

 While the National Center for Marriage & Family Research puts the U.S. divorce rate at its lowest point in decades, research conducted by University of Maryland faculty suggests that 52.7% of all marriages will end in divorce.
 At the heart of that trend are an increasing number of divorces among the Baby Boomer set.

 With more than half of marriages ending in divorce, that leaves many people searching for answers to their new financial situation.
 When it comes to saving for retirement, divorce presents some unique challenges.
 If you’re in this situation, consider these steps to increase the size of your nest egg.

-Your age can dictate how many assets you have and how much time you have on your side to catch up to your target retirement number.
+Your age can dictate the assets you have and time on your side to catch up to your target retirement number.

 Consider this example: Let’s say you’re 35 years old and you have $200,000 saved in various tax-advantaged retirement accounts.
 You’d like to retire by age 65 with $2 million in assets and you make $100,000 a year.
 To hit your goal, you’d need to save approximately 10% of your income over the next 30 years.